The Power of Play

 5 Breath-taking Nature Reserves in Denmark

-Nature is both healer and medicine, and in the summer time, as we have time to restore, Mother Nature will not only be our inspiration, but also our refuge, where we can gather new energy, ideas and response to life’s many challenges.
+Nature is both healer and medicine.
+In the summer, as we find time to restore, Mother Nature becomes not only our inspiration but also our refuge — a place where we can gather new energy, ideas, and strength to respond to life’s many challenges.